 Key insights from the Chroma Key & Visual Marker webinar

-In our latest webinar, we had the pleasure to introduce and demo our latest software features for XR-1 Developer Edition – real-time chroma keying and visual marker tracking to help merge the synthetic and analogue realities better than ever before.
+In our product update webinar in April 2020, we had the pleasure to introduce and demo Varjo’s latest software features – real-time chroma keying and visual marker tracking to help merge the synthetic and analogue realities better than ever before.

 Let’s dive deeper into the key insights from the webinar